Wilmington area and New Hanover County North Carolina Salvation Army assistance programs.

 While the main Salvation Army Corp center is located in Wilmington North Carolina, qualified lower income and needy residents in New Hanover, Brunswick, Columbus and Pender County can call on them.
-Resources are very limited, and are focused on meeting emergency and basic needs.
-Receive help with some or all of the following, including food, housing, rent, health care, and importantly long term self-sufficiency.
+Resources are very limited, and are focused on meeting emergency bills as well as basic needs.
+Receive help with some or all of the following, including food, housing, rent, health care, free school supplies and importantly long term self-sufficiency.
 The main service offered is the Salvation Army Emergency Assistance Program.

 Housing resources are focused on preventing and/or reversing homelessness and evictions.
-So this can include emergency rental assistance payments.
+So this can include emergency rental assistance payments or money to pay water, electric, or utility bills.
 Evictions can also be caused by someone having their power or electricity disconnected, so some assistance may be offered for paying utility or cooling bills.
 Or case managers can refer clients to other government or local Wilmington NC non-profits, churches or charities that may have resources.
 As there are a number of other rent assistance programs.

 If you have a serious medical condition, then assistance may be offered for prescription medicines, including free vouchers.
 Some seniors may be able to receive a ride to a doctor or medical appointment.
 Various income and insurance conditions will need to be met.

 Many people in New Hanover and Pender County as well as nearby regions do use the food pantry for free canned goods or meals.
 During the holidays many individuals are able to receive free Easter, Thanksgiving or Christmas meals, lunches, and dinners.
 Other holiday aid includes Angel Tree and the Red Kettle.
 The food pantries can help many people, including the jobless, working poor, or people who are just faced with a crisis.
 Call or stop by for details on food boxes, hot meals, or perishable items.
 Please contact the Salvation Army for complete details on these services.

 In addition to Christmas assistance, a number of other holiday activities may be coordinated.
 The non-profit does its best to bring joy to people around the holidays, especially children from low income families.
 Providing clothing and free toys may be part of that.